Tigers vs. Rockies Player Props Betting Odds

-Spencer Torkelson and Ryan McMahon are two of the players with prop bets available when the Detroit Tigers and the Colorado Rockies square off at Coors Field on Friday (first pitch at 8:10 PM ET).
+Ryan McMahon is among the players with prop bets available when the Colorado Rockies and the Detroit Tigers meet at Coors Field on Saturday (at 9:10 PM ET).

 Bet on this matchup or its props with BetMGM!